seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **DOMITIUS ENOBARBUS**
 *\[Aside to CLEOPATRA]*
-’Tis one of those odd
+'Tis one of those odd
 tricks which sorrow shoots
 Out of the mind.

 **MARK ANTONY**
 And thou art honest too.
 I wish I could be made so many men,
-And all of you clapp’d up together in
+And all of you clapp'd up together in
 An Antony, that I might do you service
 So good as you have done.